-This 2017 revision follows an international congress and subsequent publication on insulin delivery recommendations and is a revised version of the 2015 "Clinical Guiding Principles for Subcutaneous Injection Technique" that were based on previous ADEA guidelines developed and published in 2011 with financial support from BD.
+The 2015 'Clinical Guiding Principles for Subcutaneous Injection Technique' are based on previous ADEA guidelines developed and published in 2011 with financial support from Becton, Dickinson and Company (BD).

-The Guiding Principles have been developed with financial support from BD Diabetes Care and Novo Nordisk Pharmaceuticals Pty Ltd.
+These revised Guiding Principles have been developed with financial support from BD Diabetes Care and Novo Nordisk Pharmaceuticals Pty Ltd.